lzaugg/docker-flink-taskmanager/README.md

 - a convenient way to configure flink through environment variables (`FLINK_CONF`,..)
 - patched version of Flink 1.0.1 with akka 2.4.4 to support NATed netty with bind hostname and exposed hostname (check tag of docker image!)

-*Important*: It's based on the same image as the JobManager.
+**Important**: It's based on the same image as the JobManager.
 For more information about the purpose of this build definition and more information just have a look at the JobManagers README [lzaugg/flink-jobmanager].

 Quick Start
 -------------
 ```
 $ # start jobmanager
-$ docker run -e FLINK_ADVERTISED_HOST_NAME=192.168.99.100 -p 6123:6123 -p 6124:6124 -p 8081:8081 lzaugg/flink-jobmanager:1.0.1_akka-2.4.4
+$ docker run -e FLINK_ADVERTISED_HOST_NAME=192.168.99.100 -p 6123:6123 -p 6124:6124 -p 8081:8081 lzaugg/flink-jobmanager:1.0.1_akka-2.4.4-latest
 $
 $ # start taskmanager
-$ docker run -e FLINK_JOBMANAGER_HOST_NAME=192.168.99.100 lzaugg/flink-taskmanager:1.0.1_akka-2.4.4
+$ docker run -e FLINK_JOBMANAGER_HOST_NAME=192.168.99.100 lzaugg/flink-taskmanager:1.0.1_akka-2.4.4-latest
 ```